tgsatwit/context-wp/docs/White paper - ‘Show me the context, and I’ll show you the output’.md

 ### Context Cascade

-Inspired by cascading style sheets in software, Context Cascade establishes a hierarchy of shared context that flows throughout the organisation.
+Context Cascade establishes a hierarchy of shared context that flows throughout the organisation.
 Each level inherits context from the levels higher.

 **What Context Cascade would enable in the strategy refresh example:**